isabella232/magento-learn.en/help/free-video-library/how-to-choose-the-right-magento-hosting-provider.md

 ---
 title: How to choose the right Magento Hosting Provider
-Description: In this short video you will know more about how to choose the right Magento hosting.
+description: In this short video you will know more about how to choose the right Magento hosting.
 feature: Video Pages
 topics: documents
 kt: 5604